flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ## Pre-requisites

-- Aircraft is in taxi state (checklist TAXI completed)
+Aircraft is in TAXI state as per previous chapters
-- Aircraft is at runway holding point, parking breaks are set

 Download the [FlyByWire Checklist](../assets/FBW_A32NX_CHECKLIST.pdf) here.